ruuda/blog/posts/on-benchmarking.md

 Quickly others joined posting the results for their systems.
 At some point somebody questioned the measurement setup.
-But at no point did somebody question the conclusion.
-Clearly program B is the faster one, right?
+But at no point did anybody question the conclusion that B is the faster program.

-Not so fast -- from this data it is impossible to tell.
+In fact, from this data it is impossible to tell.
 **A single sample for every scenario provides insufficient information.**

 Suppose we would run the benchmark again, with the following results: